Risk assessment for storage areas

 It is the responsibility of managers of storage areas to identify reasonably foreseeable risks associated with their storage areas and control the risks so far as is reasonably practicable.

-All staff members that access storage areas have the right to enter an environment that has been made safe.
+All employees who access storage areas have the right to enter an environment that has been made safe.
 Therefore, managers are required to identify potential risks associated with storing materials and to document the action they will take to mitigate these risks.

 Risk assessment responsibility